MontelioneLab/AISAR/README.md

  # sh ../scripts/selectModels.py scores.all ESmodels/ selectedModels/ > selectedModels.txt
  scores.all: output from step 3 - Scoring

- plotScores.R: R plots of these scores
+ plotScores.R: R plots of these scores used for top 5 model selection from each cluster
 ```
 output: selectedModels.txt and selectedModels/

 * State combination is based on the SEM plot of RMSFvsRCI and CCC scores.